allmaps/allmaps/packages/openlayers/README.md

 Some of the functions specified in the API only make sense once a warped map is loaded into the WarpedMapSource.
 You can use such listeners to make sure function are run e.g. only after a warped map has been added.

-### What is a 'map'?
+### What is a *map*?

-Both OpenLayers and Allmaps have a concept named a 'map'.

-A OpenLayers map is an instance of the [OpenLayers Map Class](https://openlayers.org/en/latest/apidoc/module-ol_Map-Map.html), the central class of the OpenLayers API, used to create a map on a page and manipulate it.
+An OpenLayers map is an instance of the OpenLayers [`Map`](https://openlayers.org/en/latest/apidoc/module-ol_Map-Map.html) class, the central class of the OpenLayers API, used to create a map on a page and manipulate it.

 In Allmaps there are multiple classes describing maps, one for each phase a map takes through the Allmaps rendering pipeline:

 *   When a Georeference Annotation is parsed, an instance of the Georeferenced Map class is created from it.
 *   When this map is loaded into an application for rendering, an instance of the Warped Map class is created from it.
-*   (Inside the WebGL2 rendering code, there's also a WebGL2WarpedMap)
+*   Inside the WebGL2 rendering package, the `WebGL2WarpedMap` class is used to render the map.

 All these map phases originating from the same Georeference Annotation have the same unique `mapId` property.
 This string value is used though-out Allmaps (and in the API below) to identify a map.
 It is returned after adding a georeference annotation to a warpedMapLayer, so you can use it later to call functions on a specific map.